 Who is Betterment best for?

-Betterment is an outstanding choice if you prefer automatic pilot investing.
-All you need to do is fund your account, and Betterment handles every detail of management.
+Betterment is a great option to consider if you prefer automatic pilot investing.
+All you need to do is fund your account, and Betterment handles a lot of your portfolio management.

 Best IRA account for frequent traders